niemopen/niem-naming-design-rules/ndr6-outline.md

 Each namespace must be uniquely identified by a URI.
 The namespace author should also be the URI's owner, as defined by [ref webarch]().
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.
 (See [future ref repositories]() for an alternate way to obtain namespace definitions.)

 Namespaces are the units of model configuration management.
-Once published, the components in a namespace do not change.
-An incompatible change to the contents requires a new namespace, with a different URI.
+Once published, the components in a namespace may not be removed or redefined.
+Those changes may only be made in a new namespace with a different URI.
 As a result, a change by one namespace author does not force a change by any other author – the revisions may be adopted, if desired, whenever convenient; the older namespace continues to be valid regardless.

 ## 3.6 NIEM models in XSD

 XSD is a modeling format for all existing versions of NIEM.
 The components of a model namespace are defined by a single NIEM XSD schema document.
 These schema documents are categorized according to the conformance rules they satisfy:

 * A *reference schema document* provides definitions that are intended for the widest possible reuse.
 The rules for a reference schema document (in [section XX]()) are intended to capture the meaning of the schema components while avoiding constructs that limit reuse.
 Every namespace in the NIEM model is authoritatively defined by a reference schema document; that is, there is only one reference schema document for a namespace.

 * An *extension schema document* provides authoritative definitions that are intended for reuse within a more narrow scope than those defined by a reference schema document.
 Often the intended scope is a particular message specification.
 An extension schema document expresses the additional vocabulary required for an information exchange, above and beyond the vocabulary available from the NIEM model.
 The rules for an extension schema document (in [section XX]()) are intended to define the semantics.
 There is only one extension schema document for a namespace.

 * A *subset schema document* provides a selection of components defined in a reference or extension schema document.
-Everything valid against the subset schema document must also be valid against the reference or extension schema for that namespace.
+Everything that is valid against the subset schema document must also be valid against the reference or extension schema for that namespace.
 The rules for a subset schema document (in [section XX]()) are smaller and less constraining than those for other schema documents.
 There can be any number of subset schema documents for a namespace.

 * A *message schema document* defines a selection of components from reference and/or extension schema documents.
 A message schema document provides cardinality and datatype constraints intended to precisely define the content of a particular message format.
 The rules for a message schema document (in [section XX]()) are much smaller and less constraining than those for the other three kinds.
 There can be any number of message schema documents for a namespace.

+* An *external schema document* provides definitions for a standard that is not NIEM-based or NIEM-conforming.
+Attributes defined in an external schema document may be reused in a NIEM model.
+Other *external components* can be reused in a NIEM model when composed into an *adapter type*.
+(See [adapter reference]().)

 * A *constraint schema document* provides implementation-specific guidance that supplements the rules of a message format.
+It is not part of a NIEM model.
 There are no conformance rules for a constraint schema document.
 There can be any number of constraint schema documents for a namespace.

 These conformance rules are defined in section XX.
 The rules amplify and constrain the use of XML Schema, for three reasons: